lsaravia/SpeciesRankSurface/ResponseToReviewers.md

 and should be more correctly:
 Borda-de-Água, L., Hubbell, S. P., & He, F. (2007).
 Scaling biodiversity under neutrality.
 In: Storch, D., Marquet, P. A., & Brown.
 J. H. (eds), Scaling biodiversity.
 Cambridge University Press, Cambridge, 347-375

+- the references were corrected and the english

  My best regards to the author,